"The hand of a craftsman engaged in his craft is always pure."

 L-R Clockwise : Sun kissed banks of the Gomti river; View from a TATA Plant ; Green landscape at the Shivrajpur beach

-PS: brownie points to Diptesh & friends back at Mithapur, Dhara :* for always encouraging me to take up these quick instinctive decisions and Kirti for making all this possible!
+PS: Brownie points to Diptesh and friends back at Mithapur, Dhara :* for always encouraging me to take up these spontaneous decisions, and Kirti Poonia for making all this possible!